WillemJiang/acmeair/README.md

   Acmeair Application also need to use the Service Registry [servcie-center](https://github.com/ServiceComb/service-center) to find out the services which it dependents. acmeair-booking-service and acmeair-customer-service can use the outside mongoDB service or use the in memory DB by using active profile.

-  Here are the dependencies of these service:
+  Here are the dependencies of these services:

       acmeair-webapp -----> acmeair-booking-service (DB)  -----+
            |        |               |                          |